Investigating Disordered Granular Matter via Ordered Geometric Fragmentation: Model and notation

 \subsection{Fragmentation rule}

-The fragmentation rule is defined recursively as follows:
+The fragmentation rule is defined recursively as follows.
+Stage~0 denotes the initial configuration prior to any fragmentation, while stages $i = 1, 2, \dots, n+1$ correspond to successive fragmentation steps.

-\begin{enumerate} \item \textbf{Stage 0:} The initial prism $T_{\,n}^{\,0}$ is defined as a rectangular prism of dimensions $2^{\,n+2}a \times a \times a$. \item \textbf{Stage 1:} The prism is divided into four equal parts of length $l/4 = 2^{\,n}a$.
-These parts are reassembled to maximise the enclosed volume, yielding the tower $T_{\,n}^{\,1}$. \item \textbf{Stage 2:} Each piece obtained at Stage~1 is divided lengthwise into two equal parts.
-The resulting eight pieces are reassembled into the tower $T_{\,n}^{\,2}$. \item This procedure is continued by dividing each piece lengthwise by a factor of two until stage $n+1$, at which point all pieces are unit cubes and the maximal-volume configuration $T_{\,n}^{\,n+1}$ is obtained. \end{enumerate}
+\begin{enumerate} \item \textbf{Stage 0:} The parent object $T_{\,n}^{\,0}$ is defined as a rectangular prism of dimensions $2^{\,n+2}a \times a \times a$. \item \textbf{Stage 1:} The prism is divided into four equal parts of length $l/4 = 2^{\,n}a$.
+These parts are reassembled to maximise the enclosed volume, yielding the tower $T_{\,n}^{\,1}$. \item \textbf{Stage 2:} Each piece obtained at Stage~1 is divided along its longest axis into two equal parts.
+The resulting eight pieces are reassembled into the tower $T_{\,n}^{\,2}$. \item This procedure is continued by dividing each piece along its longest axis into two equal parts at each subsequent stage, until stage $n+1$, at which point all pieces are unit cubes and the maximal-volume configuration $T_{\,n}^{\,n+1}$ is obtained. \end{enumerate}

 After fragmentation, the elementary building blocks can, in general, be assembled into towers whose cross sections form parallelograms.
 In the present model, the cross section is restricted to be square.
 This choice is motivated by the fact that, among all parallelograms with a given perimeter, the square encloses the maximal cross-sectional area.